Zambian court denies Vedanta attempt to halt Konkola Copper Mines split

 Zambia's Court of Appeal in November ordered a halt to KCM liquidation proceedings, to allow Vedanta and ZCCM-IH to proceed to arbitration.
 ZCCM-IH is appealing that ruling.

-(Reporting by Chiwoyu Sinyangwe in Lusaka, Additional reporting and writing by Helen Reid in Johannesburg; Editing by Bernadette Baum)
+(Reporting by Chiwoyu Sinyangwe in Lusaka, Additional reporting and writing by Helen Reid in Johannesburg; Editing by Bernadette Baum and Steve Orlofsky)

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214;))